 - RAISE Grant: A discussion of what components of the total project are planned to be delivered through RAISE grant funding.

 - Corridor Traffic Simulation Video: A video simulation of how traffic will flow through the corridor based on traffic modeling.

 - Draft Corridor Analysis Report: A draft report describing the opportunities, constraints, environmental factors, and public involvement and design development history associated with the project.

 March 2020: Preferred Design Alternative Showcase

-We hosted our final open house on March 10th, 2020 at the Ford Alumni Center.
+We hosted an open house on March 10th, 2020 at the Ford Alumni Center.
 During the event project staff shared the preferred alternative (also known as the preferred final concept design) and were available to share information and answer questions.

 Preferred Alternative / Preferred Final Concept Design